-Following in the successive weight classes, Bryce Gardner, Trevor DeVault with a win by default, and Drew Fields all won their matches.
+In the successive weight classes, Bryce Gardner, Trevor DeVault with a win by default, and Drew Fields all won their matches.

 After a series of a couple of tough losses, Seniors Hall and Josh Burks picked up the pace again.
-Hall finished his match in less than a minute with a pin, while Burks extended out his match that had everyone on the edge of their seat.
+Hall finished his match in less than a minute with a pin, while Burks extended his match that had everyone on the edge of their seat.

-In the upper weight classes, promising sophomore Sandrey Mitberg won by decision, and to finish the dual match, Ryan Turner won by default.
+In the upper weight classes, sophomore Sandrey Mitberg won by decision, and to finish the dual match, Ryan Turner won by default.

 The wrestling team looks like it’s in good shape for districts in the following week, and will hopefully send multiple athletes to state as they did last year.

 “We have a pretty high chance of sending a good amount of people like we did last year,” said Hall.
 “We have a lot of seniors, and we’ve all really grown since our freshman year.”